 Black is white

 Firstly the title; she uses the word “transgenderism”.
 Framing transgender people as an “ism” is a tactic commonly used by TERFs.
-TERFs use it because it enables them to dehumanise trans people.
-Yes that is “Trans PEOPLE.”
+TERFs use it because it enables them to dehumanize trans people.
+Yes, that is “Trans PEOPLE.”
 Trans people are people; we are not adherents to some odd cult, nor are we suffering from an illness as ‘transgenderism’ might suggest.
 A de-personified noun, eliminating the need to call trans people people is the first step on the road to persecution.
-We have seen this occurring throughout history, as dehumanisation makes it easier to oppress and harm.
+We have seen this occurring throughout history, as dehumanization makes it easier to oppress and harm.
 The fact that Goldberg uses this word in the title speaks volumes about her and her initial standpoint.
-In essence it is like hanging a neon sign with 5-metre-high letters that say “transphobe” bright flashing letters.
+In essence, it is like hanging a neon sign with 5-meter-high letters that say “transphobe” bright flashing letters.

 So, to sum up so far; Goldberg is beginning to sound like a political spin-doctor by now, turning everything to its opposite; trans people are harassed in large numbers by TERFs, yet she tells everyone it is the other way round.
 TERFs have been using their better economic resources to silence trans people for a couple of years now, yet she insists we are silencing them.
 She paints trans people as largely essentialists when the TERFs are the essentialists.
 You can see the pattern emerging….